An introduction to semistability in geometric group theory: Hierarchies and relative hyperbolicity

 \begin{thm}[\cite{LouderTouikan17}, Cor.~2.7] Suppose $(G,\mathbb{P})$ is relatively hyperbolic and $G$ is finitely generated with no non-central element of order two.
 Then there exists a finite hierarchy $\mathcal{H}(G)$ with the following properties.
 Every edge group is slender and elementary in $(G,\mathbb{P})$.
 Every terminal vertex group $H$ has a relatively hyperbolic structure $(H,\mathbb{Q})$ such that each $Q \in \mathbb{Q}$ is infinite but not two-ended and $H$ has no nontrivial splittings over slender subgroups relative to $\mathbb{Q}$.
 Furthermore each $Q$ is parabolic in the original peripheral structure $(G,\mathbb{P})$. \end{thm}

+The proof of Theorem~\ref{thm:MainThm} depends on the following elementary result of Bowditch on splittings of relatively hyperbolic groups.

+\begin{prop}[\cite{Bowditch01}, Prop.~5.2] Let $(G,\mathbb{P})$ be relatively hyperbolic.
+Suppose each peripheral subgroup $P\in \mathbb{P}$ is one ended.
+If $G$ does not split over a parabolic subgroup relative to $\mathbb{P}$, then $G$ does not admit any splitting over a parabolic subgroup \textup{(}without regard to whether the splitting is relative to $\mathbb{P}$\textup{)}. \end{prop}

-\begin{proof}[Proof of Theorem~\ref{thm:MainThm}] Since all slender subgroups are elementary, the hierarchy of $G$ given by Theorem~\ref{thm:LouderTouikan} must involve only elementary edge groups---i.e., finite, two-ended, or parabolic.
+\begin{proof}[Proof of Theorem~\ref{thm:MainThm}] By Remark~\ref{rem:SlenderElementary}, all slender subgroups of $G$ are elementary.
+Therefore the hierarchy of $G$ given by Theorem~\ref{thm:LouderTouikan} must involve only elementary edge groups---i.e., finite, two-ended, or parabolic.
 By hypothesis, all parabolic subgroups are finitely presented.
 Thus all edge groups of the hierarchy are finitely presented.
 Since each $P \in \mathbb{P}$ is finitely presented, $G$ is as well, by \cite{Osin06}.

-In order to apply Corollary~\ref{cor:SemistableHierarchy} we will show that all terminal vertex groups $H$ are atomic with respect to the peripheral structure $(H,\mathbb{Q})$ given by Theorem~\ref{thm:LouderTouikan}, and then apply the main result of Mihalik--Swenson \cite{MihalikSwenson}.
+In order to apply Corollary~\ref{cor:SemistableHierarchy} we will show that all terminal vertex groups $H$ are atomic with respect to the peripheral structure $(H,\mathbb{Q})$ given by Theorem~\ref{thm:LouderTouikan}.
+We verify that claim below.
+The theorem then follows easily from this claim.
+Indeed recall that atomic groups are one ended, by definition.
+Therefore if a terminal vertex group is elementary, it must be parabolic.
+By hypothesis all parabolic subgroups are semistable.
+In the non-elementary case, we obtain semistability by applying Theorem~\ref{thm:MihalikSwenson}.

+We proceed with the proof of the claim.
 The hierarchy terminates with relatively hyperbolic groups $(H,\mathbb{Q})$ such that each $Q \in \mathbb{Q}$ is infinite but not two-ended and each is a subgroup of a $P\in\mathbb{P}$.
 By hypothesis all parabolic subgroups of $(G,\mathbb{P})$ are slender and coherent, therefore so are the parabolic subgroups of $(H,\mathbb{Q})$.
-Note that an infinite group $Q$ that is slender and coherent and not two-ended must be one-ended.
-Thus each $Q \in \mathbb{Q}$ is one-ended.
+Note that an infinite group $Q$ that is slender and coherent and not two-ended must be one ended.
+Thus each $Q \in \mathbb{Q}$ is one ended.

 Additionally the terminal vertex groups $(H,\mathbb{Q})$ admit no slender splittings relative to $\mathbb{Q}$.
 By hypothesis all elementary subgroups are slender, so $H$ admits no elementary splitting relative to $\mathbb{Q}$.
-In particular, $H$ does not split over a finite group relative to $\mathbb{Q}$ and each $Q \in \mathbb{Q}$ is one-ended, i.e. does not split over any finite group.
-It follows that $H$ itself must be one-ended, since any nontrivial splitting of $H$ over a finite group would induce a nontrivial splitting of some $Q$, which is impossible.
+In particular, $H$ does not split over a finite group relative to $\mathbb{Q}$.
+Since each $Q \in \mathbb{Q}$ is one ended, it follows that $H$ cannot split over a finite group.
+Indeed, any nontrivial splitting of $H$ over a finite group would induce such a nontrivial splitting of some $Q$, which is impossible.
+Thus $H$ is one ended.